Moses032005/EDM_Moses-David/Midterm Lab Task 2/README.md

 ## Midterm Lab Task 2 -  Data Cleaning and Transformation Using Power Query Editor

 ### Step 1 - Cleaning the data using PowerQuery Editor
-- Download and open the raw data given by your instructor.
+- Start by obtaining your instructor's raw data and opening it in Power Query Editor.
-- Add the required columns (Min Sal, Max Sal, Role Type).
+- Add Necessary Columns: To improve the dataset, provide columns such as Min Sal, Max Sal, and Role Type.
-- Split the columns (Salary Estimate, Location, Size).
+- Split Columns: Divide complex columns like Salary Estimate, Location, and Size into small sections.
-- Change the columns to appropriate data types (Currency, Text).
+- Change Data Types: Convert columns to their correct data types, such as salary columns to Currency and other pertinent columns to Text.
-- Filter columns (Competitors, Revenue, Industry to remove negative values).
+- Filter Out Negative numbers: Remove any negative or irrelevant numbers from columns such as Competitors, Revenue, and Industries.
-- Remove unnecessary columns to avoid redundancy (Company Name ratings, extra descriptions).
+- To simplify the dataset, remove unnecessary columns such as Company Name ratings and redundant descriptions.
-- Save the M Language to a notepad.
+- Lastly, Save the M Language to a notepad.

   ## Before Cleaning
 ![screenshot](/Midterm%20Lab%20Task%202/Images/before.PNG)